JohnBetaCode/JohnBetaCode/Management_Notes.md

 * The Secret to Effective Mentoring
 * Leading with a Product and Technology Relationship
 * Do you have the entrepreneurial mindset you need as a leader?
+* How to Manage the Brain Drain?
+* Geeting Back from Vacations
+* 7 Tips that Will Transform Your Book Reading Experience Forever

 <br />